tonikelope/coronapoker/README.md

 CoronaPoker was built with one non-negotiable principle: **nobody should ever be able to cheat, spy or tamper — including the host.**

 ### Zero-trust deck protocol
-Every card is shuffled and locked collectively by **every player at the table** through a Mental Poker EC-SRA protocol implemented from scratch over **Curve25519** (X25519-clamped ephemeral scalars on a constant-time, BigInteger-free Montgomery-ladder core derived from TweetNaCl).
+Every card is shuffled and locked collectively by **every player at the table** through a Mental Poker EC-SRA protocol implemented from scratch over **Ristretto255** (a prime-order group over edwards25519, pure-Java engine validated against the RFC 9496 test vectors).
+Every de-lock in the deal carries a non-interactive **DLEQ proof chained to the committed deck**, so the host cannot use a peer as a *blinded-decryption oracle* to peek at cards.
 The deck uses a **dual-lock architecture**: pocket cards stay sealed end-to-end until showdown, community cards rotate to a separate lock that the host can partially unlock per street.
 No single participant — not even the host — can see another player's pocket cards or peek at community cards before they are legitimately revealed.
 Each hand is re-shuffled collectively, so card distribution is verifiable and unbiasable.

 ### Per-nick cryptographic identity & signed actions
 Every player carries a persistent **Ed25519 keypair** stored locally with restricted ACLs (POSIX 0600 / Windows ICACLS-locked).
 Every betting action, every community-card reveal and every showdown reveal is signed under a domain-separated context.
 A **hash chain** ratchets over each hand (`H_{t+1} = SHA-256(record || sig)`), committing every peer to the exact action history.
 After the hand, peers exchange short **receipts** (`HAND_ID || H_final || flags || sig`); divergent receipts surface as a logged dispute.
 A first-contact identicon dialog lets two players verify each other's pubkey out-of-band (TOFU).